 The City Center is where all major transport routes begin and end.
 So you'll end up there when arriving or leaving whether you like it or not.

 Victory beach is most ideally orientated for watching the sun set.
 It faces West so you get a good view overlooking many of the outer islands.

-Once darkness has taken its moment you can watch the fishing boats way out at sea, blaring their lights into the water beneath their bows to entice their catch into their nets at the surface.
+Once darkness takes over, you can watch the fishing boats far out at sea, blaring their lights into the water beneath their bows to entice their catch into their nets.

 Weather station hill is at your back if you are facing the water.
-It's about a 10 minute hike back up there where there are many Guesthouses.
+It's about a 10 minute hike back up there where there are a variety of hotels and Guesthouses.